YooZiiX/UrNotes/README.md

 ### Landing page :

-A ''landing page'' should make users want to use the application.
+A **landing page** should make users want to use the application.
-However, I wanted to focus on the implementation of ''functionalities''.
+However, I wanted to focus on the implementation of **functionalities**.
 Firstly, by registering and logging in users, and modifying their information.

 ### Registering / logging & Profile pages :